 It complements efforts with other cooperation agencies, such as FAO's regional plant protection project in the use of the Caribbean Plant Protection Commission (CPPC) database.
-It seeks further complement with on-going projects, implemented at national or regional levels by sister agencies such as CIRAD, EEG, CARDI, ODA, CAREC/PAHO, CEPAT/UWI.
+It seeks further complement with on-going projects, implemented at national or regional levels by sister agencies such as CIRAD, EEC, CARDI, ODA, CAREC/PAHO, CEPAT/UWI.

-It promotes institutional strengthening of the Animal Health and Plant Protection Services, through the 'technical and cost/benefit analysis and investment justification in strengthening their capability in laboratory, quarantine and emergency and the efficiency of their programmes for disease and pest surveillance, prevention, control and/or eradication.
+It promotes institutional strengthening of the Animal Health and Plant Protection Services, through technical cost/benefit and analysis and investment justification in strengthening their capability in laboratory, quarantine and emergency and the efficiency of their programmes for disease and pest surveillance, prevention. control and/or eradication.